Port Douglas vacation rentals

 Spend the day sailing or snorkeling the world’s most impressive coral reef system, or winding your way through Mossman Gorge and the oldest surviving tropical rainforest.
 Swim in the calm waters of Four Mile Beach or simply take some time out to relax at one of the town’s many wellness spas.
 In the evening, you can wander down to the grassy area at Port Douglas’s shorefront to watch the sunset over the Coral Sea or enjoy the day’s catch at one of the town’s fine-dining restaurants.

-When is the best time to stay in a vacation rental in Port Douglas?
+The best time to stay in a vacation rental in Port Douglas

 Port Douglas has a tropical climate, which means it has two distinct seasons: wet and dry.
 It also has warm temperatures year round.
 The wet season runs from November until April, and brings humid weather and significant amounts of rain, especially in the morning and evening.
 The dry season runs from May until October and brings warmer weather.
 This is generally the best time for exploring the outdoors and enjoying Port Douglas’s renowned outdoor dining.